optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

    gradient-based, local, ...).
 However, it is not clear which filters are relevant and in which order a user wants to apply them.

-#### Goal
+#### Proposal

+We continue to support passing algorithms as strings.
+This is important because estimagic promises to work "just like scipy" for simple things.
+On top, we offer a new way of specifying algorithms that is less prone to typos, supports autocomplete and will be useful for advanced algortihm configuration.

-Assume a simplified situation with 5 algorithms.
+To exemplify the new approach, assume a simplified situation with 5 algorithms.
 We only consider whether an algorithm is gradient free or gradient based.
 One algorithm is not installed, so should never show up anywhere.
 Here is the ficticious list:

 - neldermead: installed, gradient_free
 - bobyqa: installed, gradient_free